-By nature, a futures contract is a perishable security.
-It features a distinct expiration date when the legally binding agreement is settled.
-Upon expiration, the contract ceases to be tradable on the open market.
+A futures contract is a legally binding, perishable security.
+Accordingly, each has a distinct expiration date on which the contract’s terms are settled.
+When the contract expires, it ceases to be tradable on the open market.

 During Which Futures Contracts Months Does Expiration Occur?

-- Physical delivery: The trader is required to either assume possession or produce a specified quantity of the contract’s underlying asset, such as bushels of corn.
+- Physical delivery: The trader is required to either assume possession or produce a specified quantity of the contract’s underlying asset.
+When the CME contract expiration dates for most commodities pass, physical delivery commences.

-- Financial: The trader’s account balance is adjusted to reflect realized gains or losses at expiration.
+- Financial: The trader’s account balance is adjusted to reflect realized gains or losses at expiry.
+Financial settlement is a common way of closing out a futures contract that faces currencies or the equities indices.

-- Quarterly: Quarterly contracts are offered once every three months, or four times per year.
-These issues are useful in the application of longer-term trading strategies because liquidity is present even though expiration may be further out.
+Quarterly contracts are offered once every three months, or four times per year.
+These issues are useful in the application of longer-term trading strategies because liquidity is present even though the futures expiration dates may be farther out.
+Essentially, a quarterly futures expiration (or quarterly options expiration) gives market participants more time to capitalize on broader pricing trends.

-- Seasonal: Seasonal expirations are typically implemented with respect to the production schedule of the underlying asset.
-For instance, seasonal expiration is common for ag commodities subject to planting and harvest.
+Seasonal expirations are designed with respect to the production schedule of the underlying asset.
+Seasonal expiry is common to ag commodities that are subject to planting and harvest.
+Thus, many commodity futures expiration dates are based on the production schedules of raw materials.

 |E-Mini S&P 500||Quarterly||Financial||March, June, Sept., Dec.|